moccalotto/kaos/_campaign/geography.md

 and no masters, ministers or elects hail from Arios.
 The original, pre-apocalypse, city of Arios was built on the same principles.
-Also, the new city of Arios has been built to closely resemble the original and also resised very close to the original site, only moved a bit to allow Arios to still have a "harbor" of sorts so that sleads and ice ships can dock there.
+Also, the new city of Arios has been built to closely resemble the original and also resised very close to the original site, only moved a bit to allow Arios to still have a "harbor" of sorts so that sleds and ice ships can dock there.
 Being a harbor city, Arios does have a fair amount of trade has has a strong economy.
-The taxes in Arios are very low; goods exported out of the city are taxed by around 5 percent and ad-hoc lodgings (i.e. rooms at inns and hotels) are taxed at 10 percent.
+The taxes in Arios are very low; goods exported out of the city are taxed by around 5 percent and ad hoc lodgings (i.e. rooms at inns and hotels) are taxed at 10 percent.
 Aside from that, the city puts a small tax on the use of the harbor, the rail roads and the city stables.